talhapaksoy-ds/campaign-allocation-milp/data/README.md

 # Data

-This project uses a synthetic dataset for campaigns.
+This project uses a marketing campaign dataset containing campaign-level information.

-Planned fields:
+The dataset includes attributes related to campaign performance and marketing channels.
+From this dataset, the parameters required by the optimization model will be derived.

+Main fields used in the model:

 - campaign_id
 - channel
 - cost